This post was updated to include numbers from the 2019/2020 season

 How tall are NBA players?

 If we take a look at the average height of NBA players during the history of the league we can see that basketball players in 1952 were almost 3 inches smaller than today!
 After that, players continuously grew taller until the apex was reached in 1987 at 6’7″ tall (201.2cm).
-Since then there were only slight fluctuations from year to year, but it seems as if a plateau was reached around 6’7″.
+Since then we have seen a small decrease in player heights which might be attributed to the recent change in player measurement.

 This trend has stopped during the last years as basketball is becoming become a much faster, and more perimeter-oriented game, so it makes sense that players are getting leaner again.